SFrijters/nixos-logwatch/README.md

   * `services`: Which services to digest, by name.
 Defaults to `[ "All" ]`.
   * `customServices`: See below.
   * `extraFixup`: Arbitrary customization commands, added to the end of the fixupPhase.
+  * `extraPath`: List of packages to be added to PATH for logwatch, in case any (custom) modules need them.
+Defaults to the empty list.
+  * `extraPerl5Lib`: List of packages to be added to the PERL5LIB path for logwatch, in case any (custom) modules need them.
+Defaults to the empty list.

 ## Advanced usage